Anne F. Broadbridge

 Research Interests and Professional Activities

-Professor Broadbridge is currently on sabbatical to complete her second book, The Imperial Women of Chinggis Khan, which investigates Chinggis Khan’s mother, wives, daughters, and daughters-in-law to see the startling logistical, political and ideological impact they made on the creation and military expansion of the Mongol Empire.
-She anticipates finishing this project in summer 2016.
-She has also just completed three exciting years as Director of the University of Massachusetts Oxford Summer Seminar, in which 40-45 students attend intensive classes for six brilliant weeks at Trinity College, Oxford University.
+Professor Broadbridge has recently finished her second book, The Imperial Women of Chinggis Khan, which investigates Chinggis Khan’s mother, wives, daughters, and daughters-in-law to see the impact they made on the creation and military expansion of the Mongol Empire.

-Professor Broadbridge’s research interests include the Mamluk Sultanate (1250-1517), the Mongol Empire and the Ottoman Empire; the Turkic warlord Temür (Tamerlane), and the concepts of ideology, legitimacy, diplomacy, and women in history.
-Her first book, Kingship and Ideology in the Islamic and Mongol Worlds (Cambridge University Press, 2008), examines the conflicting ideas of kingship that the Mamluk Sultans of Egypt and Syria exchanged through diplomacy with Mongol and Turkish rulers in Southern Russia, Central Asia and Iran.
+Her research interests include the Mamluk Sultanate, the Mongol Empire, the Ottoman Empire and Temür (Tamerlane), as well as ideology, legitimacy, diplomacy, and women in history.
+Her first book, Kingship and Ideology in the Islamic and Mongol Worlds (Cambridge, 2008), examines the conflicting ideas of kingship that the Mamluk Sultans of Egypt and Syria exchanged through diplomacy with Mongol and Turkish rulers in Southern Russia, Central Asia and Iran.

-Her articles have covered a range of topics, which include women and gender under Mongol rule (2017); the political careers of in-law families in Genghis Khan’s empire (2016); diplomats and their careers among Mamluks and Mongols (2015); a case of Temürid-Mamluk espionage (2010); the impulse towards bringing family from home among the Mamluk elite (2008); diplomatic conventions in Egypt (2007); apostasy trials in Egypt and Syria (2006); monarchy in the Islamic world (2004); the influence of the North African scholar Ibn Khaldun on historical writing among the Mamluks and the Ottomans (2003); Mamluk legitimacy and the Mongols (2001) and academic rivalry and patronage in Mamluk Egypt (1998).
+Her articles have covered topics including women and gender under Mongol rule (2017); the political careers of in-law families in Genghis Khan’s empire (2016); diplomatic careers among Mamluks and Mongols (2015); a case of Temürid-Mamluk espionage (2010); the impulse towards bringing family from home among the Mamluk elite (2008); diplomatic conventions in Egypt (2007); apostasy trials in Egypt and Syria (2006); Islamic monarchy (2004); the influence of the North African scholar Ibn Khaldun on Mamluk and Ottoman historical writing (2003); Mamluk legitimacy and the Mongols (2001) and academic rivalry and patronage in Egypt (1998).

-Professor Broadbridge has held fellowships from the Fulbright Commission (Fulbright-Hays), the American Research Center in Egypt (ARCE), the Dolores Zohrab Liebmann Foundation, and the Marion and Jasper Whiting Foundation.
-She has received a University of Massachusetts Faculty Research Grant, a College of Humanities and Fine Arts Research Grant, a UMass Provost’s Office Research Grant, and a Hewlett Course Development Grant on Pluralism and Unity.
-She has been twice nominated for the Distinguished Teaching Award, and in 2004 received an Outstanding Teacher Award from the College of Humanities and Fine Arts, as well as a Lilly Teaching Fellowship from the UMass Center for Teaching.
-Her courses are Middle East History I, Mongol and Turkic Empires, The Crusades, The Ottoman Empire, and Islamic Movements in History.
+Professor Broadbridge has held fellowships from the Fulbright Commission (Fulbright-Hays), the American Research Center in Egypt (ARCE), the Dolores Zohrab Liebmann Foundation, and the Marion and Jasper Whiting Foundation, among others.
+She has been nominated three times for the Distinguished Teaching Award, and in 2004 received an Outstanding Teacher Award.

 Book and Articles